ritgit24/Progbattle_final/README.md

 The tournament starts wherein every bot fights every other bot exactly once.
 The matches between all teams are listed sequentially and the winners are displayed along.

+#DEMO VIDEO

 *Here is the google drive link to the demo video of my web application :* https://drive.google.com/file/d/1Kn71yzdNydCp4m6uD6ZbfQPp8yTujjT3/view
 (During the demo video, I uploaded the same bot file for all the active teams hence its showing Draw matches in Round 2 .
-Kindly consider the same.)
+Kindly consider the same as my backend and frontend login is implemented well.)

-*WORK/ RESEARCH*
+#*WORK/ RESEARCH*

 EXPLAINING MY CODE :